Flavor dependence of Energy-energy correlators

 We conclude that the EEC distribution within single inclusive jets is influenced not only by the $p_T$ selection bias but also by the variation in the quark-to-gluon jet fraction in A+A compared to p+p collisions.
 The interplay of these effects results in a significant enhancement of the EEC ratio at small angles.
 In addition, this suggests that the EEC distribution within $\gamma$-jets may be different from that of single inclusive jets.
 The flavor dependence of the jet EEC also leads to $x$ dependence of jet EEC, for example, the colliding energy dependence for fixed jet $p_T$.
 We show some of the $p_T$ dependence of single inclusive jet EEC is also attributed to the variation of flavor composition.
 The consequences of the flavor dependence of jet EEC will influence a wide range of studies of jet structure and evolution in both p+p and A+A collisions.
 Our study here is just the beginning of further explorations.

-{\it Acknowledgment --} This work is partially supported in part by the China Postdoctoral Science Foundation under Grant No. 2024M751059 and No. BX20240134(ZY), by NSFC under Grant No. 1193507 and by the Guangdong MPBAR with No.2020B0301030008.
+{\it Acknowledgment --} This work is partially supported by the China Postdoctoral Science Foundation under Grant No. 2024M751059 and No. BX20240134(ZY), by NSFC under Grant No. 1193507 and by the Guangdong MPBAR with No.2020B0301030008.
 Computations in this study are performed at the NSC3/CCNU and NERSC under the award NP-ERCAP0032607.
 RKE would like to thank the Vanderbilt ACCRE computing facility.
 RKE and JXS would also like to acknowledge funding by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under grant number DE-SC0024660.
-ZY and RKE are partically supported by the NSF XSCAPE program.
-L.A. and N.M. were supported by FCT under contract 2021.03209.CEECIND and grant PRT/BD/154611/2022 respectively.
+ZY and RKE are partially supported by the NSF XSCAPE program.
+LA and NOM were supported by FCT under contract 2021.03209.CEECIND and grant PRT/BD/154611/2022, respectively.